SUNET/simone/README.md

 ## Environment variables
 `SIMONE_BASE_URI`
-:  The base URI of SimOne used to reference the SimOne server in the Atom Feed.
+:  The base URI of SimOne, used to reference the SimOne server in the Atom Feed.
 Default value is `http://localhost:8080`

-## Directories
+## Files

 ### Logfiles

-All logfiles are stored under `/opt/jboss/wildfly/standalone/log`
+Logfiles are stored under `/opt/jboss/wildfly/standalone/log`

 ### Database